teetime-framework/TeeTime/src/site/markdown/index.markdown

 ## What is it?

-TeeTime is a Pipes-And-Filters-Framework for Java.
+TeeTime is a Pipe & Filter Framework for Java.

-It provides various features, which will bring you to the next level of analysis programming, such as:

-- Concurrent execution of stages
+It provides support for the *modeling* and the *execution* of P&F architectures.

+It features

+- a high reusability and maintainability

+- a type-safety way to develop and connect stages

-- Flexible connection between stages
+- many pre-defined ready-to-use stages

-- Typed ports
+- no or a minimal synchronization overhead

+- a hybrid stage execution model

-- Pre-defined stages and pipelines
+- and many more...

 ## Where to get it?